arisfan87/card-cost-api/README.md

 The api can be accessed and tested by hitting the run button on VS. (setting the CardCostApi.Web as startup project is required.)

-The browser will load https://localhost:44313/docs (unless launchsettings.json is modified) where swagger UI can be used to play around with the api.
+The browser will load https://localhost:44313/docs (unless launchsettings.json is modified) where swagger UI can be used to interact with the api.

 # Integration testing using in memory db per test class